-Have you ever downloaded a fashion resume template and then wondered what you would write on it?
+Have you ever downloaded a fashion resume template and then wondered what to put on it?

 The content of your resume – meaning the words written, how they are written and what they say - carries a lot more weight.